 Tetralogy of Fallot involves 4 birth defects in the heart’s structure:

-The first is a large hole in the septum, or wall, between the right and left ventricles.
+- The first is a large hole in the septum, or wall, between the right and left ventricles.
 This hole is called a ventricular septal defect.
-It allows oxygen-poor blood and oxygen-rich blood to mix in the ventricles.
+It allows oxygen-poor blood to mix with oxygen-rich blood in the ventricles.

-The second is stenosis, or narrowing, of pulmonary valve.
+- The second is a narrowing (stenosis) of the pulmonary valve.
 This limits blood flow from the right ventricle to the lungs.
 It forces some oxygen-poor blood through the ventricular septal defect into the aorta, the artery that carries blood from the heart to the body.

-The third problem is right ventricular hypertrophy.
-This is when the muscle wall in the right ventricle thickens.
+- The third problem is a thickening of the muscle wall in the right ventricle (right ventricular hypertrophy).
 It happens because the right ventricle has to work harder to try to get blood through the pulmonary valve.

-The fourth problem is called overriding aorta.
-Normally the aorta leaves the heart from the left ventricle.
-With overriding aorta, the aorta leaves the heart from a different spot, right over the ventricular septal defect.
+- The fourth problem is when the aorta leaves the heart from a different spot, right over the ventricular septal defect.
+This is called overriding aorta.
+Normally, the aorta leaves the heart from the left ventricle.

-Together, the four defects limit flow of oxygen-poor blood from the heart to the lungs, where it should pick up oxygen.
-Instead oxygen-poor blood leaves the heart and goes out to the rest of the child’s body.
+Together, the 4 defects limit flow of oxygen-poor blood from the heart to the lungs, where it should pick up oxygen.
+Instead, oxygen-poor blood leaves the heart and goes out to the rest of the child’s body.

 Tetralogy of Fallot in Children

 In recent years, the diagnosis and treatment of tetralogy of Fallot has improved greatly.
-As a result, most children with this heart defect grow to adulthood and lead active lives.
+Now, most children with this heart defect grow to adulthood and lead active lives.

-Tetralogy of Fallot occurs in about five in every 10,000 babies.
-Children with this problem may have other congenital defects, including genetic disorders such as Down syndrome and DiGeorge syndrome.
+Tetralogy of Fallot occurs in about 5 in every 10,000 babies.
+Children with this problem may have other disorders that they are born with (congenital defects), including genetic disorders such as Down syndrome and DiGeorge syndrome.